ETFs are bringing tremendous innovation to investment management, but as with any investment vehicle they’re not without their risks.

 2. "Judge a book by its cover" risk

 The second biggest risk we see in ETFs is the "judge a book by its cover" risk.
-With more than 1,800 ETFs on the market today, investors face many choices in whatever area of the market they're choosing.
+With nearly 3,000 U.S. listed ETFs on the market today (Source: Bloomberg), investors face many choices in whatever area of the market they're choosing.
 For instance, the difference between the best-performing biotech ETF and the worst-performing biotech ETF is often vast.

 Why?
 One biotech ETF might hold next-gen genomics companies looking to cure cancer, while the other might hold tool companies servicing the life sciences industry.
 Both biotech?
 Yes.
 But they mean different things to different people.